kojiromike/magento-retail-order-management/docs/ROM_BUSINESS_FEATURES.md

 ### Order Services
 * Orders are accepted realtime into ROMS from the Magento store.
+* Fail orders will be resubmitted into ROMS via an automated cron job.
 * Customer order history for registered users and guest order search is pulled from ROMS in realtime.

 ###Product Management